Towards reliable data-based optimal and predictive control using extended DMD: Koopman generator and Extended DMD

-In the context of data-based approximation of control systems, a lot of research has been invested over the past years, beginning with the popular \textit{DMD with control} \cite{Proctor2016}, which was later used in Model Predictive Control (MPC), see, e.g., \cite{KM18a}.
-Another popular method is to use a coordinate transformation into Koopman eigenfunctions \cite{KKB21} or a component-wise Taylor series expansion~\cite{MCTM21}.
-In \cite{LuShin2020}, the prediction error of the method proposed in \cite{Proctor2016} was estimated using the convergence result of \cite{KM18b}.
-However, the result is of purely asymptotic nature, i.e., it does not state a convergence rate in terms of data points.

-We briefly sketch the main steps of the bilinear surrogate modeling approach presented in \cite{Peitz2020}, for which a finite-data error estimate was given in \cite{NuskPeit21}.
-Considering a control $u \in L^{\infty}([0,T],\mathbb{R}^{n_c})$, it turns out that by control affinity of the system, also the Koopman generators are control affine, cf.\ \cite{Peitz2020}.
-Thus, setting
+We briefly sketch the main steps of the bilinear surrogate modeling approach as presented in \cite{WillHema2016,Sura2016, Peitz2020}, for which a finite-data bound on the estimation error was given in \cite{NuskPeit21}.
+Since control affinity of the system is inherited by the Koopman generator, for $u \in L^{\infty}([0,T],\mathbb{R}^{n_c})$, we set